bramtayl/Justly/README.md

 You will need `git` to download the code, `cmake` to build it, and the following dependencies:

 - The CSound binary and headers
-- The CSound C++ wrapper binary and headers.
+- The CSound C++ wrapper binary and headers
 - Qt base binaries and headers
-- The MuseScore instrument soundfonts
+- The MuseScore instrument [soundfonts](https://ftp.osuosl.org/pub/musescore/soundfont/MuseScore_General/.
+Copy the `"MuseScore_General.sf2"` file into the top level `share` folder.

 `cmake` must be able to find all of these things.